What Is Collagen? Health Benefits and Different Types - Dr. Axe

 When we lose this vital protein, our connective tissues (including our tendons and ligaments) start moving with less ease, leading to stiffness, swollen joints and more.

-With its gel-like, smooth structure that covers and holds our bones together, collagen allows us to glide and move without pain.
-Think of ingesting more collagen like greasing a creaky door hinge: It helps your joints move more easily, reduces pain often associated with aging and even reduces the risk of joint deterioration.
+Think of ingesting more of it like greasing a creaky door hinge: It helps your joints move more easily, reduces pain often associated with aging and even reduces the risk of joint deterioration.

 It’s no surprise then that a 2019 study even found that collagen is an effective treatment for osteoarthritis and other joint pain and disorders.

-Another study published in the International Journal of Medical Sciences found that people with osteoarthritis joint pain treated with type 2 collagen show significant enhancements in daily activities, such as walking up stairs, ascending or sleeping, and a general improvement in their quality of life.
+Another study published in the International Journal of Medical Sciences found that people with osteoarthritis joint pain treated with type 2 collagen show significant enhancements in daily activities, such as walking up stairs, ascending or sleeping, and a general improvement in quality of life.

 If you suffer from leaky gut syndrome, a condition where bad-for-you toxins are able to pass through your digestive tract, collagen can be super-helpful.
 It helps break down proteins and soothes your gut’s lining, repairing damaged cell walls and infusing the gut with amino acids.

-The biggest digestive benefit of consuming more collagen is that it helps form connective tissue and therefore seals and heals the protective lining of the gastrointestinal tract.
+The biggest digestive benefit of consuming more is that it helps form connective tissue and therefore seals and heals the protective lining of the gastrointestinal tract.
 Today, we know that many illnesses can actually be traced back to inflammation or irritation stemming from an unhealthy gut.

 Studies have found that in patients with inflammatory bowel disease, serum concentrations of collagen are decreased.
 Supplementing with collagen peptides may help treat gastrointestinal symptoms and inflammation, including leaky gut syndrome, IBS, acid reflux, Crohn’s disease and ulcerative colitis.